GSA-TTS/rails-template/README.md

 1. Setup Rails credential diffing
 1. Create a separate production credentials file.
 1. Create a `pre-commit` hook that can be used to automatically run ruby linter & terraform format
-1. Setup USWDS via postcss
+1. Setup USWDS via dart-sass
-1. Setup webpack with `.browserslistrc` from USWDS
+1. Setup esbuild with a default `.browserslistrc`
 1. Update `app/views/layouts/application.html.erb` to pass the `pa11y-ci` scan and include the USWDS Banner
 1. Create a `PagesController` and root route
 1. Create boundary and logical data model compliance diagrams